iterorganization/IMAS-Python/docs/source/multi-dd.rst

     ``pulse_schedule`` IDS had their own time array.
 In DD 4.0.0 this was restructured to one time array per component (for example `ec/time
     <https://imas-data-dictionary.readthedocs.io/en/latest/generated/ids/pulse_schedule.html#pulse_schedule-ec-time>`__).
-    This migration constructs a common time base per subroup, and interpolates the dynamic quantities within the group to the new time base.
+    This migration constructs a common time base per subgroup, and interpolates the dynamic quantities within the group to the new time base.
 Resampling uses `previous neighbour` interpolation for integer quantities, and linear interpolation otherwise.
 See also: